jp8080nl/coursera-module-2-coding-assignment/README.md

 # coursera-module-2-coding-assignment

-Issigment solution, can be viewed here:
+Assigment solution, can be viewed here:
 [mod2_solution](https://jp8080nl.github.io/coursera-module-2-coding-assignment/mod2_solution/)

 This is an assignment from course